xCDAT/xcdat/docs/getting_started.rst

 This is the preferred method to install xCDAT, as it will always install the most recent stable release.

-If you don't have Conda installed, this `Miniconda installation guide`_ can walk you through the process.
+If you don't have Conda installed, follow the `Miniconda installation guide`_.

 .. _Miniconda installation guide: https://docs.conda.io/en/latest/miniconda.html

 From sources
 ============